Skip to content

 Mandatory Fields:

-• company: The name of the company.
+• company: The name of the company

-• position: Your position.
+• position: The position

 Optional Fields:

-• location: The location.
+• location: The location

-• start_date: The start date in YYYY-MM-DD, YYYY-MM, or YYYY format.
+• start_date: The start date in YYYY-MM-DD, YYYY-MM, or YYYY format

-• end_date: The end date in YYYY-MM-DD, YYYY-MM, or YYYY format or "present".
+• end_date: The end date in YYYY-MM-DD, YYYY-MM, or YYYY format or "present"

 • date: The date as a custom string or in YYYY-MM-DD, YYYY-MM, or YYYY format.
 This will override start_date and end_date.

-• highlights: A list of bullet points.
+• highlights: The list of bullet points

 company: Some Company